 Snakeskin guppies have a vertical pattern that spreads throughout their entire bodies.
 Sometimes, these patterns resemble the patterns of a tiger and the colors too featuring colors such as gold, orange and black.

-Guppy Types by Tail Pattern
+Guppy Types by Tail and Body Pattern

 While tail shapes are of course impressive, when it comes to tail patterns, things get turned up a notch.
 Here are the tail patterns you’re most likely to see in guppy fish: